helen17g/WiCS2026/README.md

 <img width="226" height="350" alt="image" src="https://github.com/user-attachments/assets/556bcaec-dcb8-4541-87c1-6484319ad7af" />

 # Future Implementations:
-- Friend circles to track real-time location of friends
+- Collect attendee location and information to track where friends are located and easier access
 - Utilize faster technologies to account for wide usage
 - Improve CV Model to be trained on other indicators of help such as waving hands